keshavbhatt/BingWall/README.md

 -   Option to show Info Watermark on wallpaper.
 -   Dark Theme.

+**Command Line Mode:**

+Set wallpaper of the day without opening the GUI with single command. `bing-wall --set`

 ﻿**Consider Donating if you want this music player grow further**